-Below the Status heading, the status for the active live-stream is shown.
+Below the Status heading, the status for the active live stream is shown.

-Inactive if no stream is active / Active while broadcasting or if the stream has stopped.
+“Inactive” if no stream is active.
+“Active” while broadcasting or if the stream has stopped.

-No stream running / Not started.
-There is no active recording / Started when the broadcast is active and recorded.
+It shows “No stream running” when there is no active recording.
+“Started” when the broadcast is active and recorded.

-When pushing the “Start recording”-button, the recording of the live-stream is started.
+When pushing the “Start recording”-button, the recording of the live stream is started.
 Videos appear under “Videos” in your Streamio account when recording and transfer are ready.
 The videos are chunked into pieces if there is a long recording.

-By clicking on the green buttons down below, you’ll find instructions for some of the most common systems our clients use.
-Even if you use something else, you can likely find setting here to use; they are all pretty similar!
+By clicking on the buttons down below, you’ll find instructions for some of the most common systems our clients use.
+Even if you use something else, you can likely find a setting here to use; they are all pretty similar!

 These buttons contain dynamic information with the details that are needed to start your stream for that system!

 Note that many settings also can be made in the player you choose for publishing the stream.
-For example, you can configure the player to autostart the stream or setting a watermark (“channel logo” or similar).
+For example, you can configure the player to autostart the stream or set a watermark (“channel logo” or similar).
 It is also possible to configure different players to report statistics to different Google Analytics accounts, which is excellent if a video is on more than one site!

 If you have other needs, feel free to contact us at Rackfish.
 We provide live streams for large audiences all over the world.
 With our CDN, we can target the distribution for specific markets.
-We also handle live-transcoding, ultra-low-latency (low delay from live to the viewer), and more.
+We also handle live transcoding, ultra-low-latency (low delay from live to the viewer), and more.
 Just get in touch (chat below, mail or call our sales department at +46-8-42501818 to discuss your need or get inspired by solutions we’ve provided for other clients!